ivdort/dl2-callibrated-lm/blogpost.md

 #### Preprocessing
 For the math dataset we followed very simple preprocessing steps by just applying a pretrained tokenizer (bert-base-uncased).

-5W
+For training on 5W dataset, the data was fed into the model batches of 16 sentences at a time.
+We utilized the BERT tokenizer (bert-base-uncased) for tokenization.
+During the training, each token had a 20% chance of being masked.

 The preprocessing steps for the Abstract-Title model included tokenization and formatting of the text data.
 We used the BERT tokenizer (bert-base-uncased) to tokenize the text, with a simplification step where periods were removed from the abstracts to clean the data.
 Each data entry was then concatenated in the format of abstract[SEP]title to create the input for the model.

 #### Training Procedure
 A DataLoader was used to handle the training data, employing a DataCollatorForLanguageModeling with a masking probability of 0.2 to facilitate masked language modeling.
-The AdamW optimizer was chosen for its efficiency in handling the training dynamics of transformer models.
-The model was trained with the following training parameters:
+To optimize the training process, we used the ADAMW optimizer, which is well-suited for handling weight decay in conjunction with adaptive learning rates.
+The models were trained with the following training parameters:

 <div align="center">